wofockham/project3-client/README.md

 - Hold down the "CLEAR" key while you put the battery back in.
 - Turn the calculator on while holding down the "CLEAR" key and then release the key.
 - If this does not resurrect the calculator, repeat this same process while holding down the "DELETE" key.
+- Or you can just throw away the calculator and buy a phone like a normal person